Looking at the facts, there is an obvious explanation:-

 UK Channel Five aired a documentary about the Mary Celeste in their 'Revealed' series featuring the recreation of an explosion and a reasonable account, but with one glaring error by an 'expert' where he describes the cargo as Methanol.
 It was not, it was Spirit, known today as Ethanol which is quite different in its physical properties and toxicology, indeed in 1872 Methanol was an exotic chemical produced in tiny quantities and of limited use - certainly was not something added to wine!

 It is a reflection on the global economy of the day that it made sense to import alcohol from the USA.
-Sugar beet had not yet become a significant crop, so manufacturing alcohol in the USA and shipping to Europe was economic.

 There seem to be an increasing number of websites about the 'Mary Celeste'.
 Regrettably some authors of blogs copy and paste content from this site and present it as their own thoughts.
 DMCA notices follow to their service providers.